-Blue Star Endlers (Poecilia wingei) Fish Species Profile
+Blue Star Endlers (Poecilia wingei) Species Profile & Care Guide

 Blue Star Endlers are hardy, adaptable, and peaceful.
 They will get on with most fish in the community aquarium but avoid keeping them with larger, more aggressive fish as they will nip at their tails.